Latest Minnesota COVID-19 data moves 27 counties to new school planning levels

 Meanwhile, Norman County in northwestern Minnesota saw its rate bump up from nine to 15 — enough to switch from a recommendation of in-person learning in all schools to a hybrid approach in middle and high schools.

-The changes underscore the volatile nature of COVID-19 activity amid a pandemic that has now been linked in Minnesota to 58,640 lab-confirmed infections and 1,636 deaths.
+The changes underscore the volatile nature of COVID-19 numbers at the local level amid a pandemic that has now been linked in Minnesota to 58,640 lab-confirmed infections and 1,636 deaths.
 Those numbers included the addition by the Minnesota Department of Health on Thursday of 867 new lab-confirmed cases and seven deaths.

 "We just want the health data to be the starting point for the decisionmaking," Walz said in his announcement last week, noting that a workplace outbreak could make a county's case rate look really high but present little practical risk to schools.